Clinton impeachment lawyer met with Trump about White House job: source

 Russia has denied interfering in the election campaign.
 Trump has said there was no collusion between Moscow and his campaign and no obstruction.

+On Sunday, the president tweeted that his lawyers had shown there was no collusion with Russia, and that the “only Collusion was that done by the DNC, the Democrats and Crooked Hillary,” as he calls Hillary Clinton, his opponent in the 2016 presidential race.

+A spokesman for the Democratic National Committee (DNC) did not immediately respond to a request for comment.
+Nor did a contact for Clinton.

-White House officials on Saturday expressed concern about news that “an impeachment lawyer” might join the team at this point, a third source said.
+White House officials expressed concern on Saturday about news that “an impeachment lawyer” might join the team, a third source told Reuters.

 Flood advised Bill Clinton in the late 1990s in impeachment proceedings brought by the U.S. House of Representatives and tried before the U.S. Senate, where he was acquitted.